I get warning messages like "zone example.com/IN: refresh: failure trying primary 220.127.116.11#53: timed out".

-Check that you can make UDP queries from the slave to the master
+Check that you can make UDP queries from the secondary to the primary:

 dig +norec example.com soa @18.104.22.168

-You could be generating queries faster than the slave can cope with.
-One simple strategy would be to lower the serial query rate.
+You could be generating queries faster than the secondary can cope with.
+One simple strategy would be to lower the serial query rate:

 serial-query-rate 5; // default 20